Cody Almond: Playing career

 During his tenure with Servette, Almond was largely criticized for his inconsistency and his lack of physical condition as he failed to play a single full season over 7 years in Geneva.
 He eventually played 213 regular season games with Geneva (139 points) and 35 playoffs games (20 points), before moving to Geneva's biggest rival, Lausanne HC.

+On February 25, 2025, after not playing all season, Almond announced his retirement.

 Personal life

 Almond received Swiss citizenship in 2012.
 His maternal grandmother Martha is a native of Olten, Switzerland.